mar08049/my-haus/notes.md

 *Problems*

-Creates, updates, deletes object with Rested on the backend but can't update with front end.
+*Creates, updates, deletes object with Rested on the backend but can't update with front end.*

+*Listings not rendering after implementing Redux.*

+*Add Listing form not working, not changing state.*

 [X]The code should be written in ES6 as much as possible